Caphyr/projectapi/README.md

 > node app.js

-After that, and if everything going well, you should see the following message
+After that, and if everything going well, you'll see the following message
 > Server app listening on port 3000!

 So, please go to